Pilsley Church of England School

 Pilsley Village School was built in 1849, at a cost of £513, to a design by Paxton; there is a date stone above the entrance door.
 The school could accommodate 122 pupils who would have sat in rows on benches and a single fireplace provided any warmth in the main classroom.
 Underneath the school was another classroom.

 During the 1950’s the school was used by villagers for concerts, with a partition to divide the single room space and a stage was erected.
-Different villagers had their own specialty acts that they would perform to entertain the audience of their friends and neighbors.
-Prior to the building of the Scout Hut at the top of High Street in the 1970's the school was also used by the Chatsworth Scout Troop.
+Different villagers had their own specialty acts that they would perform to entertain the audience of their friends and neighboUrs.
+Prior to the building of the Scout Hut at the top of High Street in the 1970's, the school was also used by the Chatsworth Scout Troop.

-In 1945 there was a remembrance service for those that served and died in the Second World War and a dedication of the War Memorial.
-Five men are named: Gordon Bowering William Stone, Sydney Lord, Cyril Thomas Neave and George Allen Howard.
+In 1945, there was a remembrance service for those that served and died in the Second World War and a dedication of the War Memorial.
+Five men are named: Gordon Bowering, William Stone, Sydney Lord, Cyril Thomas Neave and George Allen Howard.
 The 10th Duke of Devonshire led the dedication and the service was conducted by Reverend Hardy.
 Among the choristers were Eric and Archie Oliver.
 This must have been a very poignant service for the Duke and Duchess as they had lost their eldest son in the war.